 - After selecting the color option your table will look like this.

 2) Using Conditional Formatting with 3-Color Scale Rules

-Here you are going to see another process of creating heat map in Excel.
-We are going to follow the same process but instead of choosing the color scale option we are going to improvise it.
+Here you are going to see another process of creating a heat map in Excel.
+We are going to follow the same process but instead of choosing the color scale option, we are going to improvise it.

 - Select the range as before which is B2:F13.